 USGS 10163000 PROVO RIVER AT PROVO, UT

 There are so many diversions and additions that the visual of the putin pipe is the only accurate gauge.
-Half the pipe may be around 400 cfs, low but not too bumpy.
-2/3 or more of the pipe covered is a pretty good flow, guessing over 550.
+Half the pipe may be around 300 cfs, a minimum level for many.
+3/4 pipe is around 450, full pipe seems to be 625 or so.

 Teacups diagram with Deer Creek reservoir: